Frequently Asked Questions

 There are air support bases at strategic locations across England and Wales that provide the operational capability to deliver an effective service.
 Access the base map

-This depends very much on the type of operation the helicopter is conducting.
-Although they can travel faster, our aircraft will usually cruise between 120-130kts (135-155mph).
+This depends very much on the type of operation the aircraft are conducting.
+Although they can travel faster, our helicopters will usually cruise between 120-130knots (135-150mph), and aeroplanes 120-140knots (130-160mph) .
 At this speed the aircraft easily cover over two miles every minute.

-How long can a helicopter stay in the air?
+How long can a helicopter and aeroplane stay in the air?